llj0824/connections_app/docs/engineering_doc.md

    Here we handle both GET (list events) and POST (create event) in one file for brevity.
 In a real app, you might separate them or use Next 13 route handlers.
 The `createEvent` would add an event with a new ID and return it.

 3. **GET /api/events/[id]:** Create file `pages/api/events/[id].ts` to handle requests for a specific event (Next will pass `req.query.id`).
 For GET, find the event by ID and return it (`res.json({ event })`).
 If not found, return 404.
 For other methods:
-   - You could allow PUT to update an event (checking that `req.user.id` matches the event’s organizerId).
+   - You could allow PUT to update an event (checking that `req.user.id` matches the event's organizerId).
    - Allow DELETE to remove an event (also with auth check).
    - Allow POST on a sub-route like `/api/events/[id]/rsvp` for join actions (or handle as part of this if logic with some indicator).